MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

 The `Central Authority` unpacks the credentials stored in the grant by obtaining the session key, decrypting it with its private key, and then decrypting the credential payload.
-It then feeds those credentials over a TLS secured connection to an agent running on the _Resource User_s host.
+It then feeds those credentials over a TLS secured connection to an agent running on the _Resource User_'s host.
 The agent uses native utilities, ssh, fuse, mount.ceph, mount.nfs, what have you, to configure that access.

 The agent becomes a watchdog, remaining in constant communication with the `Central Authority`.
 Watching for